kubewarden/docs/docs/security/threat-model.md

 Admission controller uses restrictive policies to prevent privileged workloads.

-## Threat ID 16 - Attacker mounts a privileged node hostpath allowing  modification of Webhook controller configuration
+## Threat 16 - Attacker mounts a privileged node hostpath allowing  modification of Webhook controller configuration
 An attacker, who has rights to deploy hostPath volumes with workloads, creates a volume that allows for access to the admission controller pod’s files.